ulivz/roly/docs/README.md

 # roly

-Bundling JavaScript library could be easy and interesting.
+JavasScript happiness bundler

 ## Introduction

-With one line of code, you'll have `commonjs` `umd` and `compressed` umd version of your library:
+With only one line of code, you'll have `commonjs` `umd` and `compressed` umd version of your library:

 ```bash
 roly --format cjs --format umd --compress umd